-On the green, Golfi was successful six or seven times out of ten.
+On the green, Golfi was successful 6 or 7 times out of 10.

 Like even the best pros, it doesn’t get a hole in one every time.
-The goal isn’t really to build a tournament winning golf robot though, says Junker, but to demonstrate the power of hybrid approaches to robotic control.
-“We try to combine data-driven and physics based methods and we searched for a nice example, which everyone can easily understand,” she says.
-“It's only a toy for us, but we hope to see some advantages of our approach for industrial applications.”
+The goal isn’t really to build a tournament-winning golf robot, says Junker, but to demonstrate the power of hybrid approaches to robotic control.
+“We try to combine data-driven and physics-based methods and we searched for a nice example, which everyone can easily understand,” she says.
+“It’s only a toy for us, but we hope to see some advantages of our approach for industrial applications.”

-So far, the researchers have only tested their approach on a small mock-up green inside their lab.
-The robot, which is described in a paper due to be presented at the IEEE International Conference on Robotic Computing in Italy next month, navigates its way around the two meter-square space on four wheels, two of which are powered.
-Once in position it then uses a belt driven gear shaft with a putter attached to the end to strike the ball towards the hole.
+So far, the researchers have tested their approach only on a small mock-up green inside their lab.
+The robot, which is described in a paper due to be presented at the IEEE International Conference on Robotic Computing in Italy next month, navigates its way around the 2-meter-square space on four wheels, two of which are powered.
+Once in position it then uses a belt-driven gear shaft with a putter attached to the end to strike the ball toward the hole.

-First though, it needs to work out what shot to play given the position of the ball.
+First, though, it needs to work out what shot to play given the position of the ball.
 The researchers begin by using a Microsoft Kinect 3D camera mounted on the ceiling to capture a depth map of the green.
-This data is then fed into a physics-based model, alongside other parameters like the rolling resistance of the turf, the weight of the ball and its starting velocity, to simulate three thousand random shots from various starting points.
+This data is then fed into a physics-based model, alongside other parameters like the rolling resistance of the turf, the weight of the ball, and its starting velocity, to simulate 3,000 random shots from various starting points.

 Junker admits that the approach isn’t flawless.
-The current set-up relies on a bird’s eye view, which would be hard to replicate on a real golf course, and switching to cameras on the robot would present major challenges, she says.
+The current setup relies on a bird’s-eye view, which would be hard to replicate on a real golf course, and switching to cameras on the robot would present major challenges, she says.
 The researchers also didn’t report how often Golfi successfully sinks the putt in their paper, because the figures were thrown off by the fact that it occasionally drove over the ball, knocking it out of position.
-When that didn’t happen though, Junker says it was successful six or seven times out of ten, and since they submitted the paper a colleague has reworked the navigation system to avoid the ball.
+When that didn’t happen, Junker says it was successful 6 or 7 times out of 10, and since they submitted the paper a colleague has reworked the navigation system to avoid the ball.

 Golfi isn’t the first machine to try its hand at the sport.
-In 2016, a robot called LDRICK hit a hole-in-one at Arizona's TPC Scottsdale course and several devices have been built to test out golf clubs.
-But Noel Rousseau, a golf coach with a PhD in motor learning, says that typically they require an operator painstakingly setting them up for each shot, and any adjustments take considerable time.
-“The most impressive part to me is that the golf robot is able to find the ball, sight the hole and move itself into position for an accurate stoke,” he says.
+In 2016, a robot called LDRICK hit a hole in one at Arizona’s TPC Scottsdale course, and several devices have been built to test golf clubs.
+But Noel Rousseau, a golf coach with a Ph.D. in motor learning, says that typically they require an operator painstakingly setting them up for each shot, and any adjustments take considerable time.
+“The most impressive part to me is that the golf robot is able to find the ball, sight the hole, and move itself into position for an accurate stoke,” he says.